timdp/http-aws4/README.md

 If the name of the AWS service cannot be detected from the URL, use this option to set it manually.

+### --profile PROFILE

+Uses the specified profile.
+Note that setting this option will force reading credentials from the credentials file rather than from the environment.

 ### --no-color

 If you prefer not to colorize the output at all, pass this option, provided by